-2.5.6 Other effects due to lateral slip
+2.4.6 Other lateral effects

 The deformations of the tyre during cornering are quite complex when compared to the case of pure longitudinal motion, see Figure 2-26.
 Hence, there are more effects than simply a lateral force.
 Some of these will be discussed in the following.